To build a great company, you need to hire great people. As David Ogilvy said,

 If each of us hires people who are smaller than we are, we shall become a company of dwarfs.
 But if each of us hires people who are bigger than we are, we shall become a company of giants.

-Just a heads up, hiring an executive typically takes anywhere from 4 months to a year.
-It's quite a bit longer than filling other roles.
-For context, the average job search across all levels usually lasts about 2 to 6 months.
+The average job search across all levels usually lasts about 2 to 6 months.
 A 2018 study found Americans typically spent 5 months job hunting, and government data from 2021 showed similar patterns.

-But executive recruitment is a whole different game.
-There is a slightly different process to hire them versus most employees.
-These top-level positions are more challenging to fill because you've got a smaller pool to fish from and the stakes are pretty high so there’s no room for mistakes.
+These top-level positions are more challenging to fill because you've got a smaller pool to fish from and the stakes are pretty high.
+There’s no room for mistakes.
 So, companies tend to take their sweet time, which naturally extends the timeline.

 While other companies dawdle in their executive hunt, this actually opens up a golden opportunity for you to pounce on top candidates quicker than them.